 At White Magnolia instruction in Chi Kung is integrated into our Tai Chi program; most Tai Chi classes begin with a period of Chi Kung practice.
 Beginners learn the widely-loved Eight Pieces of Silk Brocade medical Chi Kung exercises and the meditative I Chuan Chi Kungi movements and postures.
 Intermediate students learn the ancient, rigorous, and inspiring Eighteen Lohan Chi Kung form.

 Classes at White Magnolia are held six days a week.
 You are welcome to attend as often as you like; it is best if you attend two or more times per week.
 For a complete list of all weekly classes, please visit the online schedule.
 Six weeks per year school will be closed for vacation.

-The school is closed for Martin Luther King Jr. Day, Presidents Day, Memorial Day, Independence Day, Veterans Day, Labor Day, Columbus Day, Thanksgiving Weekend (Wednesday – Sunday), Winter Holiday: December 22 – January 1, and two other weeks, variable, to be announced.
+The school is closed for Martin Luther King Jr. Day, Presidents Day, Memorial Day, Independence Day, Veterans Day, Labor Day, Indigenous People’s Day, Thanksgiving Weekend (Wednesday – Sunday), Cesar Chavez’ birthday, Winter Holiday: December 22 – January 1, and two other weeks, variable, to be announced.

 Tai Chi at San Quentin